 The arguments in favor of green gas, meanwhile, include the fact that green gas is much cheaper than Co2 as well as the fact that it is easier to "top off" a green gas gun since you can add more gas to the gun from a green gas canister anytime you like as opposed to being forced to swap in a new Co2 bulb.

-Some of the drawbacks of green gas, meanwhile, include the fact that green gas canisters are much larger and more cumbersome to carry around than Co2 bulbs.
-The fact that green gas produces less muzzle velocity and cools down faster (and thus needs to be refilled more often) than Co2 guns are some other cons of green gas guns.
+Some of the drawbacks of green gas, meanwhile, include the fact that green gas canisters are much larger and more cumbersome to carry around than Co2 bulbs, the fact that green gas produces less muzzle velocity, and the fact that green gas guns cool down faster (and thus need to be refilled more often) than Co2 guns.

 Pros and Cons of Green Gas vs Co2